 Non-Discrimination

-2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, marital status, race, color, creed, national origin, political affiliation, military status, status as a protected veteran, sexual orientation, any real or perceived sensory, mental or physical disability, genetic information, gender identification and gender expression or because of the participation or lack of participation in union activities.
+2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, marital status, race, color, creed, national origin, political affiliation, military status, status as a protected veteran, sexual orientation, any real or perceived sensory, mental or physical disability, genetic information, gender identification and gender expression, status as a victim of domestic violence, sexual assault or stalking or because of the participation or lack of participation in union activities, or any other protected class under applicable state or federal law.
 Bona fide occupational qualifications based on the above traits do not violate this Section.

 2.2 Employees who feel they have been the subjects of discrimination are encouraged to discuss such issues with their supervisor or other management staff, or file a complaint in accordance with the Employer’s policy and procedures regarding equal opportunity.
 In cases where an employee files both a grievance and an internal complaint regarding the same alleged discrimination, the grievance will be suspended until the internal complaint process has been completed.